Skip to content

 }

-The Bank contract protects itself against reentrancy issues by using OpenZeppelin's ReentrancyGuard.
-Additionally, a third-party smart contract exists that uses the bank's publicly available balances mapping for its own business logic, e.g. managing shares based on a user's investment in the bank:
+The Bank contract protects itself with OpenZeppelin's ReentrancyGuard.
+A third-party smart contract consumes the bank's public balances mapping for its own business logic, for instance to manage shares based on a user's investment:

 1